johnperry-math/AoC2023/More_Detailed_Comparison.md

 * reading and navigating a map, and
 * very large numbers, where one must often compute a least common multiple.

-I organized some reusable code for this into a separate file or two.
+A lot of that code is reusable.
+Rather than copy and paste all the time, we can organize that into a dedicated module.
 I've seen quite a few others do things like this.

 ### Terminology

 * Ada has historically called this unit of organization a `package`.
-* Rust calls them `mod`ules, but these are so often distributed via the `cargo` tool, which calls its packages "crates", that in my experience the term "crate" is used more often.
+* Rust calls them `mod`ules, but these are so often distributed via the `cargo` tool, which calls its packages "crates", that in my experience the term "crate" is used instead.
 * The Ada community has deveoped its own package manager, [alire](https://alire.ada.dev/), which also calls its packages "crates".

 ### General structure